-Headphones are very similar to chewing gum.
-Most people use them, a lot carry them in their pockets or purses, some claim they’re bad for you and many find them incredibly annoying and often disrespectful.
-America’s infatuation with headphones reflects a fascinating new desire shared by many citizens to remain unperturbed by boredom, inconveniences, and undesirable social interaction.
-The saying “headphones in, world out” has gained popularity among young people recently, and unfortunately for the headphone loving anti-social portion of our population “world out” is not a very sound policy for a thoughtful society.
-The widespread use of headphones in public environments, although comforting to some, is incredibly detrimental to the members of the American public because it limits intellectual growth and renders potentially meaningful interactions with strangers impossible.
-The numbness created by a head full of sound is yet another result of the increasing mindlessness and tragic monotony created by society’s dependence on technology with a dwindling regard for real human interaction.
+Wearing headphones is like chewing gum: Most people carry them in their pockets or purses, some claim they’re bad for you, and many find them annoying and disrespectful.
+America’s infatuation with headphones reflects a fascinating new desire shared by many citizens to avoid boredom, inconveniences, and undesirable social interactions.
+The saying “headphones in, world out” has gained popularity among young people recently, and unfortunately for the headphone-loving portion of our population, “world out” is not a great policy for a thoughtful society.
+The widespread use of headphones in public environments, although comforting to some, is incredibly detrimental to users because it limits intellectual growth and renders potentially meaningful interactions with strangers impossible.
+Though filling one’s head with mind-numbing sound may seem harmless, society’s dependence on technology is increasing mindlessness, decreasing our tolerance for boredom, and creating a dwindling regard for real human interaction.

 Young people are often criticized for their dependence on technology.
 Yet time on the Internet can actually be beneficial by making us more socially conscious, exposing us to new and interesting individuals, and helping us rekindle and maintain friendships.
 Aimless phone usage, however, should remain an activity for when we are alone and have no more valuable use for our time.
 Scrolling through endless social media feeds or listening to music in public directly limits our social interactions.